wiarda/game-of-life/readme.md

 -show rules
 -simulation
 -player can set up a board
+-generation count
+-minimize settings pane once board size input

 Rendering optimizations:
--pre-generating initial per cell cell state -forgetting out of range cell state when decreasing board size -moved cellArray generation, state object generation, style generation out of simulation and into their own module
+-only calculate state changes for cells that are alive and their neighbors -pre-generating initial per cell cell state -forgetting out of range cell state when decreasing board size -moved cellArray generation, state object generation, style generation out of simulation and into their own module